-Calais Jungle: Children have 'nowhere to go'
+Calais Jungle: Unregistered kids in limbo

 "Right now we are cleaning up the camp and by Monday The Jungle of Calais will no longer exist.
 We have fulfilled our mission.
 The operation is finished," the prefecture's office said.

-Migrants have long refused to leave the camp, which sits some 30 miles across the English Channel from Britain, one of the more desirable destinations for refugees in the region.

-The UK government has committed to take unaccompanied children from The Jungle who have family ties in Britain, as well as considering the cases of other unaccompanied minors without family connections.

-French officials said up to 7,000 people were living at the camp on Monday before evacuations began.
+French officials said up to 7,000 people were living at the camp Monday before evacuations began.
 However, NGOs told CNN the figure was closer to 10,000.

 In a statement Wednesday, Interior Minister Bernard Cazeneuve said that 5,596 migrants in total had been taken elsewhere since the operation to dismantle the camp began, including 234 unaccompanied children sent to the United Kingdom.

-On Wednesday, he said, 1,215 adults had left the camp on board 32 buses, bound for centers across 11 regions, while 133 children had been directed to provisional shelters.and work in Britain."
+On Wednesday, he said, 1,215 adults had left the camp on board 32 buses, bound for centers across 11 regions, while 133 children had been directed to provisional shelters.